-On that note, our ultimate goal is for our business activities and all purchases made to be carbon neutral.
-Before we go straight to throwing carbon credits around and claiming the prize, we want to have a good crack at finding and implementing solutions to reduce our footprint.
+On that note, our ultimate goal is for our business activities and all products sold to be carbon neutral.
+Before we go straight to throwing carbon credits around and claiming the prize, we want to have a good crack at finding and implementing solutions to reduce our footprint first.

 With that said, this page is about setting ‘sustainability’ as the big hairy audacious goal we strive towards.
-There are a lot of things we can do - some are low hanging fruit and others need more time.
+There are a lot of things we can do - some low hanging fruit, some high.
 We want to be fully transparent with the bullseye we are targeting, what we have done to date, and where we are looking to next.
-We set this out below, and plan to report updates in Chronicles of Finn at an appropriate cadence.

 Where we can turn the dial

 We have decided to bucket our efforts into two areas.
-What we do in designing and supplying you the goods, and how we educate and facilitate opportunities for the fellas to set a good example.
+What we do in designing and supplying you the goods, and how we educate and facilitate opportunities for our community to set a good example.

 Choosing the right suppliers